aichaos/rivescript-perl/README.md

 # CHANGES

+    1.40  Oct 10 2015
+    - Fix the regexp used when matching optionals so that the triggers don't match on inputs where they shouldn't.
+(RiveScript-JS issue #46)

     1.38  Jul 21 2015
     - New algorithm for handling variable tags (<get>, <set>, <add>, <sub>,
       <mult>, <div>, <bot> and <env>) that allows for iterative nesting of these